How Do You Prove Wrongful Death?

 Our Lawyers Know What to Do to Help

 Wrongful death cases are like personal injury cases, where liability must be proven the same way as if the deceased had survived the wrongful act.
-For your lawsuit to be successful, our wrongful death lawyers must show that the defendant(s) in the case were negligent and at fault for causing the accident that led to the death.
+For your lawsuit to be successful, our wrongful death lawyers must show that the defendants in the case were negligent and at fault for causing the accident that led to the death.

 Texas Statutes section 71.002 (b) states that an action for wrongful death may be brought if the “wrongful act, neglect, carelessness, unskillfulness, or default” of one party causes the death of another.
 The defendant in the case will attempt to show that they were not at fault, that the death was the cause of an unavoidable accident, or even that the deceased person did something that caused the death.
-Our attorneys will anticipate this and carefully investigate what happened and gather evidence to prove that the death was wrongful.
+Our attorneys will anticipate this, carefully investigate what happened, and gather evidence to prove that the death was wrongful.

 To help prove wrongful death, we will: